 Joseph Kelly spent 14 years of his life in cults.
 There were two of them, both New Age-influenced, “large group awareness” cults based in Philadelphia, where he went to college.
 Kelly recalls forming a deep, intractable attachment to the cult lifestyle.
 For years, he overlooked the fact that meditation was prescribed as the solution to every conceivable problem.
 Even when he brought unspecified legal action against his first guru, Kelly stayed in thrall to the second one, instead of disavowing cults altogether.
-He finally questioned his loyalties when he realized that his inability to levitate was making him upset.
+He finally questioned his loyalties when he realized that his inability to levitate was making him distressed.

-Since 1989, he’s been able to call himself an ex-member, the term he prefers over “cult survivor.”
-Today, as a cult intervention specialist, Kelly leads seminars and workshops for fellow ex-members, mostly under the auspices of the International Cultic Studies Association, where he works as a thought reform consultant.
+Since 1989, Kelly’s been able to call himself an ex-member, the term he prefers over “cult survivor.”
+Today, as a cult intervention specialist, he leads seminars and workshops for fellow ex-members, mostly under the auspices of the International Cultic Studies Association, where he works as a thought reform consultant.
 Put another way, Kelly helps ex-members adjust to life without a guru, and a significant part of his job entails teaching them how to be patients and form appropriate relationships with healthcare providers.

-“Ex-members describe leaving a cult, and their lives afterwards, as walking through a spider web,” Kelly said.
+“Ex-members describe leaving a cult, and their lives afterwards, as walking through a spider web,” Kelly says.
 “The cult teachings cling onto you.
 This can have a huge impact on how they perceive the medical profession itself, and on what they consider scientifically valid.”

 Cults might seem like a relic of the mid–late 20th century, when fringe groups like the People’s Temple (Jonestown), the Manson Family, Heaven’s Gate and Rajneeshpuram commanded attention with their bizarre rituals and tragic, sometimes terrifying, final acts.
 But cults haven’t fallen out of existence; they’ve just evolved.
 Modern-day cults vary in their belief systems, power structures and ritual practices.
 Most of them keep lower, less outwardly wacky profiles than their forebears, opting to hide behind normal clothes and build followings the same way everyone else does — on social media.